 Where to Start with ENSP

-We recommend that you take 2-3 of the following courses in your first year at William & Mary.
-These courses will help you become familiar with the ENSP program while also leaving your options open.
+We recommend that students take two to three of the following courses in their first year at William & Mary.
+These courses will help students become familiar with the Environment & Sustainability Program while also leaving their options open.
 Some of them may also fulfill other degree requirements.

 - Take Introduction to Environment & Sustainability (ENSP 101) in the Fall of your first year if you can.
 This class is a pre-requisite for several other courses and will introduce you to many environmental issues that face our planet.
 Even if you don't continue with ENSP as a degree, everyone can benefit from this course.

 - Consider an introductory Geology (GEOL 101 or 110 or 250) and/or an introductory Biology course (BIOL 204) in one of your first semesters.
-If you decide on the Science track, both of these are required.
-Only one (biology or geology) is required for the Policy track.
-The associated labs (BIOL 204L, GEOL 160 or 250) are also pre-requisites for upper-level field lab courses, one of which you will need to take later.
+If you decide on the Environmental Science track, both of these are required as proficiencies for the major.
+Only one (biology or geology) is required for the Environmental Humanities and Environmental Policy tracks.
+The associated labs (BIOL 204L, GEOL 160 or 250) are also required for upper-level field lab courses, one of which you will need to take later.

-- Take an environmental ethics or environmental justice class that can fill the ENSP ethics requirement.
-Issues in Environmental Ethics (ENSP 303/PHIL 308), Art & Environmental Justice (ENSP 303/ARTH 430), and Environmental Justice (ENSP 440/CONS 440) do not have pre-requisites.
-All are popular choices among Environmental Science and Policy students.
+- Take an environmental ethics or environmental justice class that can fill the ENSP Ethics & Justice requirement.
+ENSP 350 Emergent Ecologies and PHIL 308 Issues in Environmental Ethics do not have pre-requisites.
+All are popular choices among Environment & Sustainability students and work for all three tracks.
 There are other ethics options too - see the Undergraduate Catalog.

 There are many ways to get going with the ENSP major.
 These are just a few suggestions.
 Review the major requirements to find other courses that might better match your individual situation.
-You can also contact the Program Director for general advice and questions.
+You can also contact the ENSP Undergraduate Advisor or the ENSP Program Director for general advice and questions.